destinymullens/training-material/topics/variant-analysis/tutorials/exome-seq/tutorial.md

 - *"Uniparental disomy"*

 >  Two mutations from one parent, rather than one from each, appear the same in
->  an exome screen: the kid has two mutations.
-But whether mutations come from
+>  an exome screen: the child has two mutations.
+If both the mutations come from
->  only mom, only dad, or one from each has different consequences for risk to
+>  mom or dad, or one mutation from each parent has different consequences for risk
->  future siblings.
-In fact, a case of UPD reported in 1988 led to discovery of
+>  to future siblings.
+A case of UPD reported in 1988 led to discovery of
 >  the cystic fibrosis gene.

 - *Control sequences*